judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 Then I walk up and just SCREAM, "COBY DICK!!!!!!"
 I got to talk with the band beforehand.
 And when I say talk, I don't just mean talk; I mean REAL conversation!
 I spoke with Coby for a good hour and a half finding out about his life, and answering HIS questions about mine!
 So, of course, I couldn't pass this up without a photo of Coby and me.
 I just can't believe that I didn't take more pictures, though!
 The whole time talking with them, it just felt so natural and felt as if I didn't NEED to take photos of them because it was like I knew them or something.
 Oh well, I have my memory, and so I know what happened, and that's good enough.

-{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-drum-tech.jpg alt= "The Papa Roach drum tech gets adjust the drums in preparation for the headliner" caption="" %}
+{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-drum-tech.jpg alt="The Papa Roach drum tech gets adjust the drums in preparation for the headliner" caption="This is the caption" %}

 ## The show begins with Germany's 4Lyn

 We finally were allowed into the club at 8:00, which was good because at about 7:30, the band had to all go inside to do mic checks, and so we didn't have them to talk to anymore.
 We get inside, and of course, bought up all the souvenirs (just a t-shirt) and then had to wait yet another hour for the concert to begin.
 A German band 4Lyn opened up.
 But as with most German music groups, the vocals were in English, and so we could understand.
 They were quite good, and I look forward to seeing them again sometime.

-{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-bass-player.jpg alt=" Papa Roach bass player, Tobin Esperance, face to face with the crowd at Club Logo in Hamburg Germany" caption="" %}
+{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-bass-player.jpg alt="Papa Roach bass player, Tobin Esperance, face to face with the crowd at Club Logo in Hamburg Germany" caption="" %}

 ## The show we've been waiting for: Papa Roach!